 Electrical current in Montenegro is 230 volts, 50Hz.
 Two-prong round pin attachment plugs are in use.

 Montenegrin (very similar to Croatian) is the official language of Montenegro, although Serbian and Albanian is commonly used in some areas.
 English is widely understood in the capital, Podgorica, and in the coastal resorts.

 Service charges are generally not included in restaurant and hotel bills in Montenegro.
-A tip of 10% is appreciated.
+A tip of 10 percent is appreciated.
 Taxi drivers do not expect tips; but a small gratuity would be appreciated.

 Montenegro is a safe destination for travellers, although it is wise to take sensible precautions against street crime in the towns and cities, as you would in any other European country.

 Business relationships in Montenegro are founded on hospitality, so expect to be wined and dined.
 Dress is formal and conservative, and handshakes are the norm at the beginning and end of meetings.
 Business hours are generally between 9am and 5pm.

-The following can be brought into Montenegro without paying duty: 200 cigarettes or 50 cigars or 250g tobacco; two litres of wine and 750ml of spirits; perfume for personal use; personal jewellery and clothing; up to two cameras and one movie/video camera; electronic equipment (such as radio) for personal use; and sports equipment.
+The following can be brought into Montenegro without paying duty: 200 cigarettes or 50 cigars or 250g tobacco; two litres of wine and 250ml of perfume for personal use.
 Pets can be brought into the country with a veterinary certificate of good health.